andrewk17/web-chat-bot/README.md

 * More intelligent message parsing including validation (for example, checking to see the response to the LinkedIn question is actually a link)
 * More dynamic bot questions and responses.
 Right now it just goes in a linear fashion and does not actually do anything differently based on your response (besides the help command and basic retrieval)
 * Maybe an upload feature for your resume
+* Handle multiple people with the same exact name

 What do you think is the weakest part of your overall Stella chat experience?
 * The Q&A of the bot is rather simplistic at the moment.
 But the way it's built makes it easy to build this out further in a future iteration.